layer-3/docs/docs/legacy/glossary.md

 #### Centralized Exchange (CEX)

 Centralized cryptocurrency exchanges act as an intermediary between a buyer and a seller and make money through commissions and transaction fees.
-Imagine a [CEX ](../../about/the-problem.md#centralized-exchanges-cex)as similar to a stock exchange but for digital assets.
-Generally, a [CEX ](../../about/the-problem.md#centralized-exchanges-cex)not only acts as a marketplace but also requires users to custody assets.&#x20;
+Imagine a [CEX](../../about/the-problem.md#centralized-exchanges-cex)as similar to a stock exchange but for digital assets.
+Generally, a [CEX](../../about/the-problem.md#centralized-exchanges-cex)not only acts as a marketplace but also requires users to custody assets.&#x20;

 #### Clearing / Smart Clearing